WilliamAnimate/MinimalFox/README.md

 ## Attribution

-All attributions can be found within the css files themselves, usually linking to where I got that specific style from.
+Attribution can be found within the css files themselves, usually linking to where I got that specific style from.